CODES-group/opyrability/paper/paper.md

 # Vignette

-As a quick example of ``opyrability's`` capabilities, the example below available in the [examples gallery of the proposed tool](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html) depicts the operability analysis of a continuous stirred tank reactor (CSTR).
+As a quick illustration of ``opyrability's`` capabilities, the example below available in the [examples gallery of the proposed tool](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html) depicts the operability analysis of a continuous stirred tank reactor (CSTR).
 In this example, the OI is evaluated for a desired region of operation for the concentration of reactants A and B (as outputs).
 In particular, it is desired to obtain insight